MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ### Remarks

 The type describes an object that can serve as a constant forward iterator for a bucket.
-It is described here as a synonym for the implementation-defined type `T5`.
+It's described here as a synonym for the implementation-defined type `T5`.

 ### Example